secrierlab/TumourHistologyDL/README.md

 You can explore our database following the next steps:
 -  download a copy of our database [here](https://secrierlab.github.io/projects/).
 It is a zip file including all the necessary files.
 -  You will need an operational version of the Neo4j software running in your computer.
 We have used the open source version [Neo4j Community Edition](https://neo4j.com/download-center/#community).
--  Ensure the system service is not running on your machine:
+-  Ensure the system service is not running on your machine.
+In Linux:
-'sudo systemctl start neo4j.service'
+<pre><code> sudo systemctl stop neo4j.service </pre></code>
--  Unzip the same graph.db.zip into the appropriate database folder.
+-  Unzip the same graph.db.zip into the appropriate database folder. <neo4j-home>/data
 - Restart the Neo4j system service

 sudo systemctl start neo4j.service